electricimp/imp-central-impt/README.md

 ## Entity Listing and Ownership ##

 Many groups of commands contain a command to list entities: [Products](./CommandsManual.md#product-list), [Device Groups](./CommandsManual.md#device-group-list), [Devices](./CommandsManual.md#device-list), [Builds](./CommandsManual.md#build-list) and [WebHooks](./CommandsManual.md#webhook-list).
-By default, such a command returns the list of all entities available to the current logged-in account.
+By default, such a command returns the list of all entities available to the current (ie. logged in) account.
 But the returned list may be filtered using filter options.
 These are the common rules applicable to all list commands:

 - Every filter option may be repeated several times.
 - At first, all filter options with the same name are combined by logical OR.
 - After that, all filter options with different names are combined by logical AND.

 Some filter options have the same name and meaning across list commands.
 They are summarized [here](./CommandsManual.md#common-filter-options).
-At the same time, a particular command may have specific filter options too.
+A particular command may have specific filter options too.
 Filter options applicable to every concrete list command are detailed in the [Commands Description](./CommandsManual.md#commands-description).

-**Note** For some list commands, the default returned list includes entities owned by the logged-in account as well as entities owned by collaborators.
+**Note** For some list commands, the default returned list includes entities owned by the current account as well as entities owned by collaborators.
 For other list commands, only the entities owned by the current account are returned.
 This is impCentral API-specific behavior not controlled by *impt*.
 But you can always specify a concrete Account ID, email or username as a value of the `--owner <value>` filter option (alias: `-o`) and get the entities owned by that account, if they are available to you as to a collaborator.
 Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

 As a general rule, if an entity is owned by the current logged-in account, information about Owner is not displayed.
 If an entity is owned by another account, then Account ID and email of the Owner are displayed for the entity.
 This rule applies to all *impt* commands which display details of an entity: entity listing, [entity information](#entity-information) and other.

-To display the Account ID and email of the current logged-in account, call the [auth info command](./CommandsManual.md#auth-info): `impt auth info`.
+To display the Account ID and email of the current account, use [`impt auth info`](./CommandsManual.md#auth-info).

-#### Example ####
+**Example**

 **List all Products owned by me and my collaborators**